HELPING CHILDREN LOSE WEIGHT

 Several years of taking supplements and eating correctly may be required.
 However, the rewards are great, including better school performance, beautiful skin, improved athletic ability, fewer colds and much more.

 1. Thyroid Problems.
-Minerals such as fluorides, chlorides, iodine deficiency and many other depress or interfere with the activity of the thyroid gland.
+Minerals such as fluorides, chlorine in drinking water and other sources, iodine deficiency and many other depress or interfere with the activity of the thyroid gland.
 This is an important source of weight gain, especially in older children.
+Kelp, along with a regular nutritional balancing program, will help some overweight children as a result.

 2. Pituitary Problems.
-Fuorides, chlorine gas formed when white flour is baked, and many of the other toxic metals interfere more with the activity of the pituitary gland.
+Fluorides, chlorine and bromines from bleached white flour products, and many other toxic minerals interfere with the activity of the pituitary gland.
 This is an indirect way to affect the thyroid and adrenal glands and is another important cause of obesity in children and especially adults.

 Of course, food additives can also interfere with thyroid and pituitary gland activity.
 They can also interfere with cell transport, so that the body accumulates toxins in the cells and weight loss is impaired for this reason.

-Still others affect the DNA and protein synthesis, harming the bodyÕs ability to defend itself against all sorts of illnesses.
+Still others affect the DNA and protein synthesis, harming the bodyŐs ability to defend itself against all sorts of illnesses.
 This, too, can contribute to weight gain in children.
-Let me explain this in more detail.

 SPECIFIC NUTRIENTS AND WEIGHT GAIN

 Minerals.
-Manganese, zinc, chromium and others are absolutely needed for sugar metabolism.
+Manganese, zinc, chromium and other minerals are absolutely needed for sugar metabolism.
 When deficient, which is almost always the case, the insulin mechanism and proper sugar metabolism are severely compromised.
 Thus the child craves sweets or starches.
-In a few cases, the appetite goes away and the reverse problem occurs, namely anorexia.

-These problems often begin while the child is still inside its motherÕs womb, sad to say.
-The motherÕs are severely deficient in these elements, so the children are born quite deficient, although the baby is able to take some nutrients from the mother.
-This is why child-bearing is such a critical process that deserves much more nutritional attention than it is given in most all cases.
+These problems often begin while the child is still inside its motherŐs womb.
+If a mother is severely deficient in these elements, the child is born with a deficient level of the mineral.
+This is why child-bearing and pre-natal care are such critical situations that deserve much more nutritional attention than they are given today by the medical profession.

 Vitamins.
 B-complex vitamins, vitamins A, C, E, K and others as well are also vital for the metabolism of sugars and other foods.
 Thus deficiencies of vitamins, as well as of minerals, can cause obesity most easily.

 I will state this clearly once again.
-The idea that a child, who is eating ÒnormalÓ healthy food can get all his or her nutrients from it is incorrect.
+The idea that a child, who is eating ŇnormalÓ healthy food can get all his or her nutrients from it is incorrect.
 Children need supplementation as much or more as do adults.
 It will make quite a difference.
 Children do not need extensive supplements in many cases.
-However, they will benefit tremendously from a multiple vitamin and mineral supplement.
+However, they will benefit tremendously from a multiple vitamin and mineral supplement or a few kelp capsules daily.
+Kelp tablets are too small to be as useful, as one needs to take a dozen or more daily for the same amount of material as is found in 2 or 3 capsules.

-For substitutes, we do not recommend soy milk because soy contains thyroid inhibitors and enzyme inhibitors.
+For substitutes, I do not recommend soy milk because soy contains thyroid inhibitors and enzyme inhibitors.
 Often it is also sweetened, which is not helpful.
-Almond milk is also better.
+Almond milk is better if organic cowŐs milk or raw milk are not available.
+Today, raw dairy products are available through the internet and are much better than any pasteurized and homogenized products.

 WHY SOME CHILDREN OVEREAT